 I was recently sitting at a makeshift outdoor bar with picnic tables assembled in a parking lot.
-At a table not too far from mine was an older man and middle-aged woman.
+At a table not too far from mine were an older man and a middle-aged woman.
 I couldn’t hear the conversation, but I did notice the man listening carefully to his friend, often in silence for three or four minutes at a time over the course of an hour.
 It struck me as quite unusual, a level of concentrated attentiveness that I hadn’t really seen for some months.
 And it brought me back to an article I had read earlier that day, about the surprising increase in depression and suicide during this pandemic, especially among younger persons, the causes numerous: absence of physical community, increasing isolation, loss of direction and purpose, and the impact of deep, chronic stress often held in silence.

 I had just been writing a friend that morning about the impact of heightened, unfamiliar long-term stress, much more common these recent months than was being acknowledged and explained.
-I used the term soldier’s heart, a phenomenon known during ancient times but more frequently acknowledged during the American Civil War: acute reaction to the long-term stress of battle involving deep fatigue, depression, slowed reaction time, confusion and indecision, among other symptoms.
-Interestingly, these symptoms parallel those attributed to compassion fatigue, prevalent among those who caretake loved ones or others for unusually long periods of time, often without relief or sense of a foreseeable resolution.
+I used the term soldier’s heart, a phenomenon known during ancient times but more frequently acknowledged during the American Civil War: acute reaction to the long-term stress of battle involving deep fatigue, depression, slowed reaction time, confusion, and indecision, among other symptoms.
+Interestingly, these symptoms parallel those attributed to compassion fatigue, prevalent among those who caretake loved ones or others for unusually long periods of time, often without relief or a sense of a foreseeable resolution.

 Oftentimes, it’s not so much an immediate answer that someone is seeking to resolve persistent distress – frequently unrecognizable through outward signs – as much as the presence of someone who earnestly seeks to understand what they’re going through.
 That can be as simple as taking a little more time than usual to ask an additional question or two and leaning in to genuinely listen so as to open space for a real, revealing conversation.

 As I was preparing to leave the parking lot picnic table, the couple near me got up, and the man left to pay the bill or use the restroom.
-The woman slowly wandered off toward the sidewalk, where she stretched her neck to each side, let out a long exhale and looked up at the sky.
-I thought to myself, “That conversation was really well done.”
+The woman slowly wandered off toward the sidewalk, where she stretched her neck to each side, let out a long exhale, and looked up at the sky.
+I thought to myself, That conversation was really well done.